Investigating the Seebeck effect of the QGP medium using a novel relaxation time approximation model: Results and discussions

 Figures \ref{4f1}-\ref{5f1} and \ref{5f2} demonstrate the changes in the Seebeck coefficient with an increase of the temperature for individual quarks and the composite system at various finite chemical potentials, respectively.
 Based on the information shown in figures \ref{4f1}-\ref{5f1}, it is observed that the magnitude of the Seebeck coefficient for each quark decreases as the temperature increases, while keeping the chemical potential constant, for both collision terms.
 The reduction in the overall particle number density as the temperature increases, while the chemical potential remains constant, accounts for the decreasing value in the Seebeck coefficient.
 On the other hand, it has been observed that the Seebeck coefficient rises with the increasing chemical potential at a certain temperature.
 This is due to the fact that a higher chemical potential is suggestive of a larger number of particles over antiparticles.
 The Seebeck coefficients for $d$ and $s$ quarks undergo a reversal in sign as a result of their negative charges.
 Similarly, a larger value of chemical potential for the $d$ and $s$ quarks would result in a greater number of negative charges (particles) over the number of positive charges (antiparticles), which would increase the negative value of the Seebeck coefficient.
 Regardless of the species of quark, we have noticed a significant decrease in the magnitude of the Seebeck coefficient in the novel RTA model as compared to the standard RTA model.
 The disparity in electric charges between $u$ and $d$ quarks is apparent in the substantial discrepancy in the Seebeck coefficient, with the Seebeck coefficient of the $d$ quark being around twice that of the $u$ quark.
 However, it is worth noting that the electric charge of the $s$ quark is identical to that of the $d$ quark.
 Thus, they show a significant similarity in the values of their respective individual Seebeck coefficients.
 Figure \ref{5f2} illustrates the changes in the total Seebeck coefficient ($S$) in both the standard RTA and the novel RTA models as the temperature varies at different finite chemical potentials.
 A significant reduction in the quantity of $S$ is seen in case of the novel RTA model.
-The rate of decline gets gradually smaller at higher temperatures as compared to that at lower temperatures.
-Our findings indicate that the magnitude of $S$ falls as the temperature enhances and increases when we increase the chemical potential while keeping the temperature fixed, comparable to the behavior seen in individual quark cases.
-One notable observation when comparing to the standard RTA model is that, despite both $S_d$ and $S_s$ being negative, the magnitudes of $S_u$, $S_d$ and $S_s$ are such that the overall Seebeck coefficient of the medium is positive in the low temperature region and becomes slightly negative in the high temperature region.
-The sign of the Seebeck coefficient describes the direction of the generated field relative to the temperature gradient, often indicating a rising temperature.
-A positive Seebeck coefficient indicates that the induced field aligns with the temperature gradient in the system.
+In the novel RTA model, the collision integral has been modified to more accurately respect the microscopic conservation laws and the energy-dependent relaxation times.
+This results in significant distinctions between the RTA model and the novel RTA model.
+In contrast to the standard RTA model, which presumes a constant relaxation time, the novel RTA model integrates an energy-dependent scattering rate, resulting in a suppression of the transport coefficients.
+The energy-dependent relaxation time in the novel RTA model weakens the response of quarks to the temperature gradients.
+Further, the dependence of the relaxation time on energy in the novel RTA model results in the systematic reduction of the values of $Q_1$ and $Q_2$ as compared to their counterparts in the standard RTA model.
+Consequently, the Seebeck coefficient gets reduced in the novel RTA model as compared to the standard RTA model.